-VENTURING OUTDOORS certainly is not a novel phenomenon for Black women and yet, I still find many women who look like me and come from similar places as me scouring YouTube channels and internet threads for a helpful outdoorsy guide.
-My family and I, frequent adventurers, moved from Connecticut to North Carolina in 2013.
-Despite having visited often, it wasn’t until relocating that I realized the state’s diverse makeup, like Blowing Rock’s beautiful mountains and Pine Knoll Shores’ sandy beaches and breathtaking sunsets.
-Exploring these areas helped me grow from a once-novel hiker into an experienced and passionate outdoor adventurer.
+Venturing Outdoors certainly is not a novel phenomenon for Black women, and yet I still find many women who look like me and come from similar places as me scouring YouTube channels and internet threads for guidance on where to begin.
+My family and I are frequent adventurers and moved from Connecticut to North Carolina in 2013.
+Despite having visited often, it wasn’t until relocating that I realized how diverse the state’s outdoor scenery is, from Blowing Rock’s beautiful mountains to Pine Knoll Shores’ sandy beaches and breathtaking sunsets.
+Exploring these areas helped me grow from a beginner hiker into an experienced and passionate outdoor adventurer.
 Here’s how you can begin exploring the world outside.

 I talked to locals about spots to explore

-One of the best outdoor adventures that I’ve ever had was in Ghana — and it was because of a conversation with a Ghanaian person who knew all about the must-see mountains and waterfalls.
-Several Black Americans like myself were studying abroad at the University of Ghana for 4 months, which often meant more time outdoors than on-campus.
-Exploring a new country for the first time can not only be time-consuming but also costly.
-Speaking with locals is the best way to find out how to make experiences as affordable as possible.
+One of the best outdoor adventures that I’ve ever had was in Ghana — and it came from a conversation with a Ghanaian person who knew all about the must-see mountains and waterfalls.
+Several Black Americans like myself were studying abroad at the University of Ghana for four months, and we spent more time outdoors than on campus.
+Unfortunately, exploring a new country for the first time can be both time-consuming and costly, but I’ve found that speaking with locals is the best way to find out how to make experiences as affordable as possible.
 This also helps to ensure you know what you’re getting into, what to expect, and what to bring when embarking on an outdoor adventure.

-For example, Adom Waterfalls, a hidden outdoor spot in Aburi, was only one hour from where my friends and I lived on-campus.
-Without inquiring about where to go, we likely would never have found this place and even if we had, it would have been a guessing game figuring out how to get there.
-Online research was iffy regarding cost, directions, and whether the area was even accessible to the public.
+For example, Adom Waterfalls (a little-known outdoor spot in Aburi) was only one hour from where my friends and I lived on-campus.
+Without inquiring about where to go, we likely would never have found this place.
+And even if we had, it would have been a guessing game to figure out how to get there.
+Online information was iffy in terms of cost, directions, and whether the area was even accessible to the public.
 But as we learned through word of mouth, apart from paying a guide (or local friend) to reach the waterfalls by foot, the only other expense is paying for an Uber, Bolt, or taxi ride to get there.

 I learned to make the most of where I was going

-Even if one cannot take international trips, that does not mean that the world cannot still be seen.
-A state like North Carolina is for lovers of beaches, camping, cycling, and pretty much anything that takes place in the great outdoors.
+You can still see the world, even if you’re not able to hop on an international flight.
+A state like North Carolina will appeal to women who like beaches, camping, cycling, and pretty much anything that takes place in the great outdoors.
 A practical tip is to explore nearby places when you’re just getting started as a Black woman in the outdoors, at least at first.
-Learn as much as possible about the area prior to arriving, including entrance prices where necessary.
+Learn as much as possible about the area before you arrive, including entrance prices where necessary.
 This is the best way to have more fun and maximize your time and experience.
 Also, take a moment to identify when is the best time to visit depending on snowfall, weather, heat, etc.

-For example, hiking at the stunning Crowders Mountain State Park (where there are no entry fees to enjoy the park), is best in the early morning or afternoon, in part because it’s easier to park before beginning the walk to the actual trail.
+For example, hiking at the stunning Crowders Mountain State Park (which has free entry), is best in the early morning or afternoon, in part because it’s easier to park before beginning the walk to the actual trail.
 And you may find that the most popular activity at any given place isn’t the only one.
 Where permitted, Crowders Mountain also offers opportunities to boat and fish, bicycle, and camp, just to name a few activities.
 Such an array of options isn’t uncommon — but be sure to research the place in advance to ensure you have any required permit and know local laws.

 I move at my own pace — literally

-One of my first hikes as a Black woman in the outdoors was to the top of Mount Agomatsa in Ghana was a three-hour journey.
-I noticed how much I lagged behind not only my Ghanaian peers but also those from Europe and even the United States — those who had hiked many mountains back home.
+One of my first hikes as a Black woman in the outdoors was to the top of Mount Agomatsa in Ghana — a three-hour journey.
+I noticed how much I lagged behind not only my Ghanaian peers, but also those from Europe and even the United States, many of whom had hiked many mountains back home.

-Even though I’d climbed Crowders Mountain near Charlotte just the year before, I quickly realized on this hike that each adventure presents not only its unique beauty but also a unique battle, as well.
+Even though I’d climbed Crowders Mountain near Charlotte just the year before, I quickly realized on that hike that each trek has its own challenges.
 No mountain, trail, or savannah is the same.
-We all must pace ourselves according to our own body — and that’s alright.
+We all must pace ourselves according to our own body, and that’s how it should be.
 Before climbing a country’s tallest mountain, consider finding trails in your local area and walking briskly.
-Then continue to elevate, perhaps by hiking a smaller mountain in a nearby state.
+Then continue to add elevation gain, perhaps by hiking a smaller mountain in a nearby state.
 No one should feel ashamed or be demeaned because of the level of intensity at which they move outdoors.
 Regardless of pace, in the end, we all reach the same destination.
 The point of hiking is to enjoy yourself and spend time outside, not to set a speed record or go a certain distance.

 I try to be open-minded and venture with like-minded people

-For new outdoor adventurers, feeling comfortable often comes down to who you’re with.
-The best type of people to explore the outside world with are people who are also adventurous, no matter their level of experience.
+For Black woman hikers in the outdoors, feeling comfortable often comes down to who you’re with.
+The best people to explore outdoors with are people who are also adventurous, no matter their level of experience.
 I keep this mantra in mind when choosing an excursion partner: adventure with the person who’d mention the freshness in the air right after pausing for a sigh of exhaustion.
-Explore with somebody who’d stop by a nearby stream to admire it gushing as opposed to hopping over it in an effort to quickly reach the mountain top.
-See the world with the one enamored of both the going and the goal.
-And of course, YOU need to be that person, too.
+Explore with somebody who’d stop by a nearby stream to admire it flowing, as opposed to someone who’d hop over it in an effort to quickly reach the summit.

 Wear comfortable clothing and shoes

-This may seem like a no-brainer, but some people show up to hike in slide sandals (*cough cough* I may or may not be guilty).
-The goal is to be comfortable but not to the point where clothing or footwear choices cause injury.
+This may seem like a no-brainer, but some people show up to hike in slide sandals (cough cough; I may or may not be guilty).
+You want to be comfortable hiking, but not to the point where your clothing or footwear choices cause injury.
 In Ghana, one of the many hikes that I went on was in the Volta Region.
-We hiked Mount Afadjato (Ghana’s highest mountain) and Mount Agomatsa (as well as saw the Wli Waterfalls) all in one weekend.
-Interestingly enough, it was while going down Mount Afadjato when I twisted my foot and then had to be excused from dance class for three days.
+We hiked Mount Afadjato (Ghana’s highest mountain) and Mount Agomatsa in a single weekend.
+Unfortunately, I twisted by foot while going downhill and had to miss out on another hobby (dancing) for a few days while my muscles healed.

 I’ve seen avid outdoor travelers hike in sweatpants, athletic shorts, and leggings.
 While it certainly depends on the temperature and weather, it’s also jus personal preference — you don’t need to have high-tech, hiking-specific gear to summit a mountain.
-Indisputable, though, is footwear: I suggest investing in trail hiking shoes, but a great alternative for non-frequent hikers is a sturdy, comfortable pair of walking shoes because a tremendous amount of moving is involved.
-Last but not least, wear items that you don’t mind getting dirty and/or torn, should you happen to snag your shirt on a thin branch.
+Indisputable, though, is footwear: I suggest investing in trail shoes, but a great alternative for non-frequent hikers is a sturdy, comfortable pair of walking shoes with good traction.
+Also wear items that you don’t mind getting dirty and/or torn, should you happen to snag your shirt on a thin branch.
 It happens to me quite a bit.
 Most outdoor clothing is designed to reduce stains, smells, and tears, but you never know — your hiking clothes will eventually get a bit dirty and thin.
 But in the hiking community, dirty shorts and torn T-shirts are a badge of honor, so be sure to wear them with pride.